Here are three sentences:

 In many ways, yes.
 He fought the same fight with the same goals.
 He argued against hatred or violence, but he still worked to deprive gay men and women of equal rights, and stayed in and supported the Mormon church for years despite its racism.

-Unless, of course, the value of Truth is too low on the hierarchy.
-There’s a chance that Truth just doesn’t matter overly much to Card.
-He has too many beliefs that come not just from the land of ignorance but of falsehood.
-When that includes religion and poorly fact-checked conservative websites, neither of which are particularly known for their tolerance or promotion of real equality, again, it seems hard to care about the difference.
+When that includes religion and poorly fact-checked conservative websites, neither of which are particularly known for their tolerance or promotion of real equality, again, it can be hard to feel the difference between “honestly mistaken” and “motivatedly mistaken.”

 Card is not, ultimately, a simple person who can easily be put into a box.
 I don’t think he’s an evil person.
 I think he’s genuinely disgusted by overt or even covert bigotry, and insofar as he was cheering on homophobes fighting gay marriage, he did it with a fervent wish that they would be more compassionate and kind.
 In my list of grand alliances, I think he ends up pretty high.